About the Journal

 HISTORY OF THE JOURNAL

-The authors who submit their manuscripts to be published in JWEE should NOT claim or submit the academic work of another as one’s own.
+Authors who submit their manuscripts to be considered for publication in JWEE must not claim nor submit the academic work of another as one’s own.

 This definition of plagiarism applies for copied text and ideas: